flat design 3.0.

 Just as with technical drawings and DIY diagrams, isometric style is perfect for displaying layered items.
 In a layered isometric graphic, viewers can perceive two full sides of an object instead of one flat surface.
 This allows an image to contain more detail while remaining simple and easy to understand.

-4. Icons and Logos
+4. Icons And Logos

 Icons drawn in isometric style.